tao-dot-com/patrol_subnet/README.md

 ### Validator verifies miner’s subgraph

 Once miners submit their subgraphs, [Validators](src/patrol/validation/validator.py) will [verify](src/patrol/validation/graph_validation/bittensor_validation_mechanism.py) the data by checking the *evidence* against the *node* and *edge* data submitted by the miners.
+This validation is pass/fail, failing will result in a score of 0 for that submission.
 This verification process currently supports the following node and edges types:

 Nodes:
-- Wallet nodes: Contains wallet addresses, balances, age, density metrics
+- Wallet nodes: Contains wallet addresses and types.

 Edges:
 - Transaction edges: Direct token transfers between wallets